haochen-MBZUAI/HPP-Oral-Microbiome/readme.md

-# Decoding the Oral Microbiome: Metagenomic Insights into Host Metabolic Health
+# Population-scale Characterization of the Oral Microbiome and Associations with Metabolic Health

-> Code to reproduce the analyses in **“Decoding the Oral Microbiome: Metagenomic Insights into Host Metabolic Health”**.
+> Code to reproduce the analyses in **“Population-scale Characterization of the Oral Microbiome and Associations with Metabolic Health”**.

 ## Our Contributions: